 Art & Science/ Mountaineering & Tourism/ Environmental Preservation

-During the eighteenth and nineteenth centuries, a passion for mountain landscapes spread throughout Europe and later into North America.
-Artists, scientists, and writers introduced the sublime beauty and natural history of these regions, which were once fearfully regarded as the abode of demons and dragons.
+Beginning in the eighteenth and nineteenth centuries, enthusiasm for mountain landscapes expanded across Europe and into North America.
+Artists, scientists, and writers introduced the sublime splendor and natural history of alpine terrain, which was once believed to harbor demons and dragons.

-Artists’ views appeared in scientific publications, travelogues, popular magazines, and exhibitions.
-A vogue for mountain climbing and tourism to alpine terrain rapidly emerged.
-Collaborations between the arts and sciences stimulated a closer connection to the natural world.
-This led to the foundation of organizations such as the Sierra Club (1892) and the movement for environmental preservation.
+Artists’ images appeared in scientific publications, travelogues, popular magazines, and exhibitions.
+A passion for mountain climbing and tourism to alpine regions soon emerged.
+Collaborations between the arts and sciences stimulated a closer connection between people and nature.
+This influenced the emergence of groups like the Sierra Club (1892) and campaigns for environmental preservation.

-Artists were commissioned to create mural-size landscape paintings for natural history museums and schools of higher learning.
-These works helped students and visitors visualize the movement of glaciers, which was key to understanding the process of ice age formation and retreat.
+Artists were commissioned to create mural-sized landscape paintings for natural history museums and schools of higher learning.
+These works helped students and the public visualize the movement of glaciers, which was key to understanding the process of ice age formation and retreat.